evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - **GCF = Greatest Common Factor** = The greatest common factor is the largest term that each term of the polynomial is divisible by
 - $6x^2, 12x, 18x^5$ : GCF would by $6x$
 - Do prime factorization (break it down) and the GCF will be the numbers from the factorization that are shared between each term, then multiply them together to get the GCF
+- If it's not common to everything, it can't be a part of the GCF : 'y' not example below
+- Factoring is just reversing the distributive property
 ### 📝 Finding the Greatest Common Factor (GCF)

 **Expressions:**